Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 The hinges on either side of the brace help provide support while allowing for range of movement.
 This brace has adjustable straps but also has a slip-on design.

-This brace supports joint alignment and soft tissue.
-It also helps boost heat retention to improve blood flow and help heal muscles and tendons.
+This brace supports joint alignment and soft tissues.
+It also helps boost heat retention to improve blood circulation and help heal muscles and tendons.

 The Pro-Tec Athletics knee sleeve is a great compression sleeve choice from REI.
 This brace is available in sizes from SM to XL and comes in a single-brace pack.